List of Bungo Stray Dogs characters: Akiko Yosano

 Named after Akiko Yosano.
 She is the medic of the Agency, feared for her torturous treatments.
 While her ability Thou Shall Not Die (君死にたもうこと勿れ, Kimi Shinitamou Koto Nakare) allows her to heal any wound, as long as the patient is on the verge of death; this often results in her injuring her patients thoroughly before healing them.
 In her past, she was a nurse in a war and used her ability to heal the soldiers.
 All the soldiers called her their angel.
 But they eventually got exhausted with repeatedly dying and being brought back by her just for them to die again to the point that one of her friends among the soldiers attempted to kill her.
-That's how she got the name "Angel of Death".
+That is how she got the name "Angel of Death".